 At the end of the day, it occurred to me that the work was nothing less than miniature architecture.
 While the scale is incredibly different, the human and ergonometric factors are remarkably similar as is the deep regard for historical precedent, material and industrial process.

 Armed with this new passion, I approached one of my clients in the fashion related retail world and proposed that we needed to design and produce a collection of watches under his name for the opening of the new retail concept and store.
 He agreed and the rest is history.

 PG: What was the first piece of jewellery/time piece that you created that you truly felt was your own?

-SG: It wasn’t until just before the birth of our first child in 1990 that I decided to design and produce my first piece of jewelry.
+SG: It wasn’t until just before the birth of our first child in 1990 that I decided to design and produce my first piece of jewellery.
 A one-of-a-kind design as a gift for all that she had experienced during her pregnancy and all that the birth of our first child represented to both of us.
-Without any previous experience designing or producing a piece of jewelry I came up with an idea for a ring based around a small but exceptional intense fancy blue diamond.
-(Yes, our first child was a boy) The diamond was mounted sideways within a square shank measuring only 1.20 millimeters on each side and then set with micro pave diamonds on each of the three visible surfaces.
+Without any previous experience designing or producing a piece of jewellery I came up with an idea for a ring based around a small but exceptional intense fancy blue diamond.
+(Yes, our first child was a boy) The diamond was mounted sideways within a square shank measuring only 1.20 millimetres on each side and then set with micro pave diamonds on each of the three visible surfaces.

 Every artisan to whom I showed the design came back saying “impossible” the metal would be reduced to Swiss cheese and would ultimately have no structural integrity.
-However, the more I dove into the design fueled by the notion “if you can draw it you can build it” I came up with a solution that would allow the gem setters to maintain the design intent without compromising the structural integrity of the platinum.
+However, the more I dove into the design fuelled by the notion “if you can draw it you can build it” I came up with a solution that would allow the gem setters to maintain the design intent without compromising the structural integrity of the platinum.